 The student alleges that she was “forced” by Christy to remove the video from her Facebook page.
 By doing so it would remove it from everyone’s page who shared it.
 The moment I received word of this I sent a text to Christy asking him about it because quite frankly, I didn’t believe it.
 But when he failed to respond I knew chances were high he did.
 Why else would he not respond?

 I then contacted Board of Education Chair, Dr. Michael Kuduk, who, unlike Christy, will respond to inquiries even if he doesn’t like them.
 Kuduk was in agreement with Christy that the video should not have been online.
 However, Kuduk stated that Christy had no authority to “force” this student or any other to remove something from his/her personal Facebook page.

 It is a shame that Paul Christy resorted to such excessive lengths to have the video removed.
 This could have been a post about the positive changes he made regarding bulling but instead we are left to wonder why Christy would invest so much time and energy into trying to get rid of a video everyone has already seen?
 It begs the question, what is he getting rid of that we haven’t seen?
 Let us hope, nothing.
 Because the First Amendment of the US Constitution is nothing to be trifled with.

 In the future, Superintendent Christy, allow me to save you some time.
 I always download, save and back-up any video that comes into Stand Up Clark County.
 So, if I’ve seen it, all your efforts in the world won’t make it go away

-Stand Up Clark County and give kudos to Kuduk.
+Stand Up Clark County for free speech and downloaded videos.